geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

 ```

 ## Step 1 - Data and `Pipeline` preparation
-In this step, we will load MNIST training and validation dataset and prepare FastEstimator's data pipeline.
+In this step, we will load MNIST training and validation dataset and prepare FastEstimator's data `Pipeline`.

 ### Load dataset
-Using FastEstimator API to load the MNIST dataset.
+Let's use a FastEstimator API to load the MNIST dataset:

 ```python